10-Day Adelaide to Perth Overland Tour

-Arriving into Margaret River in the evening, we’ll settle into our accommodation at the Margaret River Beach Resort and enjoy a delicious meal at The Common Restaurant.
+Arrive into Margaret River in the late afternoon and settle into your accommodation at the Margaret River Beach Resort.
+Enjoy a delicious meal at The Common Restaurant overlooking the ocean.

 Today we travel around 400 km.

-After breakfast at a favourite local café overlooking the Indian Ocean, we’ll have some time to explore the quaint township of Margaret River and its eclectic craft and produce stores.
-The rest of the day your taste buds will be in heaven as we taste our way around the region.
-Visit cellar doors, a chocolate factory, cheese factory and boutique brewery.
+After breakfast at a favourite local café overlooking the Indian Ocean, explore the quaint township of Margaret River and its eclectic craft and produce stores.
+Taste buds will be tingling as you taste your way around the region.
+The guide will tailor the day around your favourite flavours, whether that be wine, beer, gin, olives, dairy or sweet treats.
 But the highlight today will be a delectable lunch at the world-renowned Vasse Felix, Margaret River’s founding wine estate.

-Today we travel within the Margaret River region totalling just 80 km.
+Today we travel within the Margaret River region travelling around 80 km.

 Margaret River to Perth

-As your 10-day journey draws to an end we’ll visit one last spectacular white sandy beach in Dunsborough before grabbing a coffee at the popular holiday town of Busselton.
-Here you will see the longest jetty in the world.
-We’ll arrive in Perth around dinner time where we will drop you at your pre-booked accommodation.
+As your 10-day journey draws to an end, visit one last white sandy beach in Dunsborough before stopping in for some coffee and ice cream at the popular holiday town of Busselton.
+Here you will see the second longest jetty in the world.
+Arrive into Perth around dinner time where we will drop you at your pre-booked accommodation.